nhtyy/pyp2pchat/README.md

   The IP and port of your peer.
 If youre node you have two options:

   1. Sync with another node that already has room and recieve thier chat logs when you enter a room created on thier server
-  2. Sync with yourself and create your own instance
+  2. Sync with yourself by leaving blank and create your own instance

 Please note: